circle

 Exploring World Faiths

 We are particularly blessed here in Birmingham because over 40% of the population are from an ethnic minority background resulting in a rich variety of faiths.
-With my late wife, Jeanie, I have been coordinating our local u3a World Faiths group since 2012, first Birmingham Harborne and later Birmingham Kings Norton.
+I have been coordinating our local u3a World Faiths group since 2012, first Birmingham Harborne and later Birmingham Kings Norton.
 Sessions have included discussions and visits to a range of faith buildings, particularly faith schools and community centres.
 Since the Covid Pandemic many of the sessions have taken place on Zoom.

 Outside of the u3a, I am immersed in interfaith activities through the Birmingham Council of Faiths, of which I am 3rd Sector Liaison Officer and Secretary.
 I also coordinate our Faiths Promoting Health and Wellbeing Forum and am Faith Advisor to West Midlands Police and Birmingham County Scouts.
 Jeanie and I also worked with people of different faiths in other countries, particularly Papua New Guinea, Maldives, India, Malawi, Kenya and Uganda.